robz/dune/doc/project-layout-specification.rst

 Atoms
 -----

-An atom is a non-empty contiguous sequences of character other than special characters.
+An atom is a non-empty contiguous sequence of characters other than special characters.
 Special characters are:

 - spaces, horizontal tabs, newlines and form feed